Home

 It was Christmas Eve and Tim's Mum had some last-minute Christmas shopping to do.
 Tim's father needed to pop into East Medina for an hour to finish off some work, so Tim asked if he could be dropped off at his Grandads on the way.

-“Come into the warm, young Tim.
-I have some mince pies warming up in front of the fire and there's some fresh cream in the fridge for topping.”
+“Come on into the warm young Tim.
+There are mince pies warming in front of the fire and fresh cream in the fridge.”

-After saying goodbye to his father, Tim followed his Grandad into the hallway where he hung his hat and coat on the enormous stand by the front door, then entered the cosy sitting room.
+After saying goodbye to his father, Tim followed his Grandad into the hallway and placed his gloves and scarf on the enormous coat stand by the front door.

-Tim's Grandad had just put some new logs on the fire, causing them to pop and fizzle as if they were annoyed and angry.
+His Grandad had just put some new logs on the fire, making it pop and fizzle.

 “Listen to those logs hissing and moaning at me for throwing them onto the fire.”

 His Grandad always had a very vivid sense of imagination.
 That's what made him extra special.
-Some of the stories he told Tim were far better than any you could read in a book.
-They were dreamed up in Grandad's imagination.
+Some of the stories he told Tim were far better than any he had read in his books.

-They both sat in their respective chairs on either side of the log fire and played a quick game of I-spy, which Tim's Grandad won again, of course.
+They sat in their respective chairs, either side of the log fire and played a quick game of I-spy, which his Grandad won again, of course.

 “How do you do that, Grandad, when you can't see?” asked Tim.

-“I use my senses.
-I know where everything in my house is.
-If I were to play a game of I-spy at your house, I would lose every time.”
+"I know where everything in my house is.
+If I were to play a game of I-spy at your house, I would probably lose every time.”

 “When are you coming to my house next?”
 Asked Tim.